 (c) Determination of a percentage allocation of total revenue per unit to network levels.

-(d) Determination of the proportion of the LV mains deemed to be used by LV- connected embedded networks.
+(d) Determination of the proportion of the LV mains deemed to be used by LV- connected QNO networks.

-(e) Determination of the proportion of the HV network deemed to be provided by HV-connected embedded networks.
+(e) Determination of the proportion of the HV network deemed to be provided by HV-connected QNO networks.

 (f) Calculation of the discount percentage for each combination of boundary network level and end user network level.